-Includes non-Natives and Baja Natives; records not complete in all cases

-The Early California Population Project (ECPP) is an electronic version of original mission records developed by Steven Hackel (2006a, 2006b) and hosted online by the Huntington Library.
+Includes non-Natives and Baja Natives; records not complete in all cases by Steven Hackel (2006a, 2006b) and hosted online by the Huntington Library.
 "The design structure of the initial ECPP database emerged in the fall and spring of 1999-2000 through the combined efforts of Steven W. Hackel, John R. Johnson, and Randall T. Milliken" (Hackel 2006b:6).
 The ECPP includes transcribed information from existing sacramental records between 1769 and 1850.
 A comprehensive guide for users is available online (Hackel 2019 rev.)

-The Contact-Period Native California Community Distribution Model (CDM), created by Randall Milliken and John Johnson, incorporates a database of sacramental records between 1770 and 1922 (California Mission Database), along with a digital atlas and Native community region monographs to "reconstruct California Indian community ethnogeography at the time of Spanish settlement" (Milliken et al. 2010:i).
+The Contact-Period Native California Community Distribution Model (CDM), created by Randall Milliken and John Johnson, incorporates a database of sacramental records between 1770 and 1922 (the California Mission Database), along with a digital atlas and Native community region monographs to "reconstruct California Indian community ethnogeography at the time of Spanish settlement" (Milliken et al. 2010:i).
 The Bancroft Library, UC Berkeley, houses Milliken's research notes used in compiling his database as well as his general ethnohistorical research of California Indian populations presented in the CDM.
 Access to his database is through Far Western Anthropological Research Group, Inc.